aws-amplify/amplify-swift/README.md

   https://aws-amplify.github.io/docs/ios/start

 ## Features/APIs
-The below links will take you to the SDK documentation currently.

 - [**Analytics**](https://aws-amplify.github.io/docs/ios/analytics): Easily collect analytics data for your app.
 Analytics data includes user sessions and other custom events that you want to track in your app.
 - [**API**](https://aws-amplify.github.io/docs/ios/api): Interact with your AWS AppSync API or make HTTP requests to your API Gateway endpoint with Amplify API.
 It provides a GraphQL client interface to use with Amplify Tool's model generation and automatic signing process to authenticate your requests.